rackerlabs/design-system/_docs/layout/global-layer.md

 {% column left:"hxCol-md-4" %}
 The Global Dashboard is an special offcanvas element that is toggled via the Global DB button (Rackspace logo), the left most element on the Global eyebrow.
-When toggled, the dashboard extends over the product and workflow layers.
+When toggled, the dashboard will extend over the product and workflow layers.
 {% endcolumn %}
 {% column right:"hxCol-md-8" %}
 {% figure [caption:"Global Dashboard - Hidden"] [class:"image bg-light border"] %}